List of mass stabbing incidents (2020–present): Warsaw, Poland

-On May 7, a woman was decapitated and two others were injured, including a security guard critically, in an axe attack at an auditorium on the campus of University of Warsaw.
+On 7 May, a woman was decapitated and two others were injured, including a security guard critically, in an axe attack at an auditorium on the campus of University of Warsaw.
 A 22-year-old Polish man reported to be a third-year law student was arrested by police.
 His motive is unknown but police are investigating the attack.

 Santa Ana, California, U.S.

-On May 7, one student was killed and two others were injured in a stabbing attack outside the entrance of Santa Ana High School in Orange County.
+Also on 7 May, one student was killed and two others were injured in a stabbing attack outside the entrance of Santa Ana High School in Orange County.
 The suspects, described by police as Hispanic males, fled the scene but were later arrested.

 Riverside, California, U.S.

-On May 12, five people were stabbed and injured, including one critically, at a sober living facility in Riverside.
+On 12 May, five people were stabbed and injured, including one critically, at a sober living facility in Riverside.
 The suspect was a resident at the facility that stabbed his roommates and barricaded himself before surrendering to officers.
 The suspect also suffered injuries.

-Bielefeld, Germany

-On May 18, A stabbing attack occurred outside of a bar injuring 5 people.
-The perpetrator was a Syrian national.

 Halle, Germany

-On May 18, an altercation caused three people to be stabbed outside of a house.
+Also on 18 May, three people were stabbed during an altercation in front of a private residence.

 Pirkkala, Finland

-On May 20, A 16 year-old student went on a stabbing attack in a school targeting women resulting in three people getting injured.
+On 20 May, A 16-year-old student went on a stabbing attack in a school targeting women resulting in three people getting injured.

 Fukuyama, Japan

-On May 21, three people were stabbed and injured at a high school.
+On 21 May, three people were stabbed and injured at a high school.

 Melbourne, Australia

-On 25 May 2025, Four people were injured in a Machete attack and fight at the Northland Shopping Centre.
+On 25 May, four people were injured in a machete attack and fight at the Northland Shopping Centre.

 Baykalsk, Russia

-On May 28, A drunk youth stabbed partygoers killing 4 people and injuring 4 others.
-Perpetrator died in fire.
+On 28 May, a drunk youth stabbed partygoers, killing 4 people and injuring 4 others.
+The perpetrator subsequently died in a fire.

+Bairnsdale, Australia

+On 29 May, a 24-year-old woman stabbed four men, including an employee at a Woolworths supermarket.

 Salem, Oregon

-On June 1, eleven people were stabbed and injured at a homeless shelter in Salem.
+On 1 June, eleven people were stabbed and injured at a homeless shelter in Salem.

 Winnipeg, Manitoba, Canada

-On June 2, five people were stabbed and injured, including three hospitalized with critical injuries, in an isolated incident during a fight between a group of people in the North End of Winnipeg.
+On 2 June, five people were stabbed and injured, including three hospitalized with critical injuries, in an isolated incident during a fight between a group of people in the North End of Winnipeg.

 Hubei, China

-On June 4, three students were injured in a stabbing at Wuhan University in Wuhan.
+On 4 June, three students were injured in a stabbing at Wuhan University in Wuhan.
 A 23-year-old male student identified as Zhu was arrested at the scene.
 The perpetrator committed the attack due to academic difficulties.
 The attack is under investigation.

 Macon, Georgia, U.S.

-On June 5, one inmate, 22-year-old Breele Jahiem Johnson, was stabbed and killed while four other inmates ranging from 19 to 40-years-old were injured during an altercation inside the Bibb County Law Enforcement Center jail in Macon, Georgia.
+On 5 June, one inmate, 22-year-old Breele Jahiem Johnson, was stabbed and killed while four other inmates ranging from 19 to 40-years-old were injured during an altercation inside the Bibb County Law Enforcement Center jail in Macon, Georgia.

 Paris, France

-On June 23, 145 people were pricked with syringes by strangers, many of them at a music festival in Paris, after calls for the act were placed on the internet.
+On 23 June 145 people were pricked with syringes by strangers, many of them at a music festival in Paris, after calls for the act were placed on the internet.
 Police detained 12 people in connection with the attacks.
 Authorities are unsure if substances were used in the syringes, but many of the victims said they felt ill afterward.